Cardiovascular System Heart Vector

 22. What is an anatomic shunt?

-Whenever venous blood mixes with arterial blood the overall oxygen count decreases.
+An anatomic shunt occurs when venous blood mixes with arterial blood, reducing the overall oxygen content of the blood.

 23. The atrioventricular valves close during what?